oblador/diglett/README.md

 | `--dev`            | Also checks packages in the `devDependencies` field.           | _false_     |
 | `--optional`       | Also checks packages in the `optionalDependencies` field.      | _false_     |
 | `--peer`           | Also checks packages in the `peerDependencies` field.          | _false_     |

-## Limitations

-Currently the project only supports projects with `yarn.lock` files.

 ## Prior work